Get Help & Answers Now

 Because heroin is illegal, many people who sell and use the drug refer to the practice in covert terms, choosing to use slang to talk about it.
 Some street names and slang terms for heroin include smack, junk, H and dope.

-Getting to know the common slang for heroin and its use can help concerned family members to identify when a loved one is talking about heroin.
+Getting to know the common slang terms for heroin can help concerned family members identify heroin use in a loved one.

 What Are the Most Common Street Names for Heroin?

-According to the National Drug Intelligence Center, some other slang terms that refer to heroin include: [3]
+According to the National Drug Intelligence Center, slang terms that refer to heroin include: [3]

 • Boy (as opposed to cocaine, which may be referred to as girl)